Sand-dra/hello-world/README.md

 # hello-world

-a simple exercise to learn GitHub
+Professional graphic designer, curious and passionate about new technologies, I want to become a web developer.
-Professional graphic designer, curious and passionate about new technologies - I'm addicted to code, snowboard and my dog Jackson.
-I want to learn, and understand what I'm learning!
+Ah, and I forgot...
+I'm addicted to code, snowboard and my dog Jackson.